No. 22 Texas’ defense holds off West Virginia, 17-13

 Texas had a sizeable edge in first-half yardage – 210-137 – but left the field with only a 10-7 lead.

 On one second-quarter possession, Ehlinger underthrew Eagles, who was open for a possible touchdown.
-Right before the end of the half, Cameron Dicker was wide left on a 48-yard field-goal attempt.
+Right before the end of the half, Cameron Dicker missed wide left on a 48-yard field-goal attempt.

 Ehlinger was more accurate when presented with an open receiver in the third quarter, connecting with Smith for the touchdown.